SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 did the job.
 However, it did a little more.
-Since the Netflix version of the novels is now screening, it has entered mainstream pop culture, so that's an opportunity for an MMT activist, physicist and philosopher to draw some major fodder from for writing for popular consumption.
+Since the Netflix version of the novels is now screening, it has entered mainstream pop culture, so that's an opportunity for an MMT activist, physicist and philosopher to draw some major fodder from while writing for popular consumption.

 Geeky stuff out of the way first?

 ## Chaos Theory

 The relevance of the 3-body problem to macroeconomics is palpable.
-Henri Poincare was one of the first to see classical dynamics is next to insoluble, when he showed that the solar system is unstable and the general solution to even three gravitating bodies in motion is chaotic.
+Henri Poincaré was one of the first to see classical dynamics is next to insoluble, when he showed that the solar system is unstable and the general solution to even three gravitating bodies in motion is chaotic.
 Technically that means any numerical attempt at a solution will very soon wildly diverge in prediction from reality.

-In the 1960's the meteorologist Edward Lorenz showed the same for a very simple model of "weather" (fluid convection).
-Eventually some heterodox economists caught on to this, and realized economic systems were far from equilibrium, and inherently chaotic.
-The folks at the Sante Fe Institute were leader in such thought, and later John Blatt and Steve Keen made their valuable contributions.
+In the 1960's the meteorologist Edward Lorenz showed the same for a very simple model of "weather" (fLiud convection).
+Eventually some heterodox economists caught on to this, and realized economic systems were far from equilibrium too (will wonders never cease), and inherently chaotic.
+The folks at the Sante Fe Institute were leaders in such thought, and later John Blatt and Steve Keen made their valuable contributions.
 Amazingly, and sadly, mainstream economics never caught on and has remained in the dark ages of equilibrium modelling.
 This is due to the